-In 2014 I left everything behind in Philadelphia, PA and moved to Portland, OR to be closer to the mountains I crave and to push my limits as an ultramarathon trail runner.
-I am always motivated by what could be around the next bend and I have found home and inspiration exploring as many miles of mountain trails as possible.
+In 2014 Katie left everything behind in Philadelphia, PA and moved to Portland, OR to be closer to the mountains she craves and to push her limits as an ultramarathon trail runner.
+Always motivated by what could be around the next bend, she has found home and inspiration exploring as many miles of mountain trails as possible.

-As I explored new terrain, often alone in the wilderness, I became fascinated by the patterns made with the lines on the topographic trail maps I would stuff in my front pocket of my pack.
-I love pairing the unique maps with the inspirations and adventures I seek in nature.
+As she explored new terrain, often alone in the wilderness, she became fascinated by the patterns made with the lines on the topographic trail maps stuffed in the front pocket of her pack.
+She loves pairing the unique maps with the inspirations and adventures she seeks in nature.

-After earning a degree in illustration, I bounced around between many mediums and crafts.
-My intense love for wilderness and painting naturally pulled me towards this latest body of work, of which I am most connected to and satisfied with.
-I am truly excited to explore so many more places on foot and on paper.
+After earning a degree in illustration, Katie bounced around between many mediums and crafts.
+Her intense love for wilderness and painting naturally pulled her towards this latest body of work, of which she is most connected to and genuinely satisfied with.

-I start each painting by letting the contours of a map lead me towards a composition.
-I alter the colors of the map to fit the mood of the place, then paint on top with acrylic and finish the details with meticulous pen and ink.
+Each painting is started by letting the contours of a map lead her towards a composition.
+Altering the colors of the map to fit the mood of the place, she then paints on top with acrylic and finish the details with meticulous pen and ink.
 The contour lines are like fingerprints for nature.
 Each place and what you experience each time you go is unique.
-I aim to capture the connection people feel towards their favorite wild places.
+Katie aims to capture the connection people feel towards their favorite wild places.

 Katie works out of her garage studio in SE Portland, OR with the help of an assistant, Liz.
 She has built Final Switchback over the years with her husband, Brian, who has always stepped in to help bag prints or pack orders when things get overwhelming.
 Katie now takes every opportunity to share her love of nature with their curious toddler, Miles, and sweet pup, Silvie.